Welcome to Wellfield Health Centre's website.

 Please browse our website and feel free to provide us with your feedback.
 We'd particularly appreciate your thoughts on how to improve our online services and further develop the website to make it more useful to you.

-We still have all three flu vaccines in stock for patients at risk of flu who are under and over the age of 65.
-We apologise for any inconvenience and confusion caused by this years phased deliveries.
+We still have flu vaccines in stock for patients at risk of flu who are under and over the age of 65 and it is not too late to be vaccinated to get protected this winter.

 If you have been invited for your flu vaccination or you believe you are eligible please attend the surgery anytime Monday to Friday between 8:30am and 5:30pm.
 It is never too late to have your flu jab but we would encourage you to call into the surgery at your earliest convenience.